How to Make Beeswax Wax Melts

 Some people with allergies that find burning candles irritating might be able to tolerate natural wax melts better.

 Here are the primary materials you need to make your own beeswax melts.
-This recipe includes coconut oil too and I feel that combination makes the best product.
+Note that this recipe includes coconut oil too.
+I feel this combination makes the best product.

 • beeswax